Table of contents

 Building Heads

-Heads is supposed to be a reproducible build and as of v0.1.0 it achieved this goal.
-The downside is that the initial build can take a very long time as it downloads and builds all of the its dependencies.
+The downside of the reproducibility goal is that the initial build can take a very long time as it downloads and builds all of the its dependencies.
 One issue right now is that it builds not just one, but two cross compilers and as a result takes about 45 minutes.
 Luckily subsequent builds only take about 30 seconds to produce a full coreboot and Linux ROM image, but that first ones a doozy…

 Clone the tree: